GoldenDrakeStudios/golden-drake-linux/README.md

 ## About

-[Golden Drake Linux (GDL)](https://goldendrakestudios.com/golden-drake-linux/) is a custom version of [Arch Linux](https://archlinux.org/) designed for gamers and game developers.
+[Golden Drake Linux (GDL)](https://goldendrakestudios.com/golden-drake-linux/) is a custom version of [Arch Linux](https://archlinux.org/) designed for gaming and game development.
 Strictly speaking, GDL is not an independent [distro](https://en.wikipedia.org/wiki/Linux_distribution): it's simply a convenient method for installing Arch with certain packages, configurations, and theming and thus it only utilizes the standard Arch repositories along with the [Arch User Repository (AUR)](https://wiki.archlinux.org/title/Arch_User_Repository).
 GDL is a highly-modified fork of the [Anarchy installer](https://gitlab.com/anarchyinstaller/installer) with additional inspiration from [archdi-pkg](https://github.com/MatMoul/archdi-pkg), [ArchLabs](https://bitbucket.org/archlabslinux/installer/src/master/), [Manjaro](https://gitlab.manjaro.org/profiles-and-settings), and other sources.
 The installer ISO is built using [Archiso](https://wiki.archlinux.org/index.php/Archiso) and the installation process uses [dialog](https://en.wikipedia.org/wiki/Dialog_(software)) for a visually appealing TUI (text-based UI, a.k.a., terminal UI).

 <p align="center"><a href="https://youtu.be/t83a5YwL_KQ" target="_blank" rel="noopener"><img src="https://raw.githubusercontent.com/wiki/GoldenDrakeStudios/golden-drake-linux/images/gdl-youtube-link.jpg" title="GDL installation demo.
 Click to watch!"></a></p>